10 Things to Consider When Choosing a Business Location

 Find out what people’s ages are in the area.
 An older, established community generally has different shopping needs and tastes than a younger developing area consisting of many families with small children.

-Before making the commitment to buy or lease a site in a particular area, determine whether the area is progressive or stagnant.
+Before committing to buy or lease a site in a particular area, determine whether the area is progressive or stagnant.
 Find answers to questions such as:

 Are there any changes planned for the area by city planners?
 Are any schools, roads, highways, stadiums, or shopping centers planned for the near future?